…because sometimes you just want a

 1/4 cup brown sugar

-Fry bacon as you would on a stove top, using a skillet or pan, placing cooked bacon on a plate lined with a paper towel, bu perhaps taking it out just slightly under the time you’d normally take it out.
-You don’t want it raw, but you don’t want to burn it, as you will be baking it with sugar in a moment.
+Fry bacon on a stove top or in a 375 degree oven, arranged on a baking sheet lined with aluminum foil, baking for about 15 minutes.
+Do not bake it completely, as you will bake it again with brown sugar.
 Reserve 1 tablespoon of the bacon grease, for the maple bacon sauce, (if desired).
+Discard the rest of the bacon grease, or else use it for some other purpose.
 Let cool until it can be handled.
-Cut into roughly 1/2 inch squares.
-Place bacon squares in a bowl and mix the bacon with about 1/4 cup of brown sugar.
+Cut bacon strips into roughly 1/2 inch squares.
+I just used a large knife and stacked them somewhat before cutting them; it doesn’t have to be perfect squares.
+Place bacon squares in a bowl and mix the bacon with about 1/2 cup of brown sugar.
 Place sugared bacon on a baking sheet lined with aluminum foil.
 Baked on 350 degrees F, for about 10 minutes, or until slightly caramelized, being careful not to burn sugar.
 Use for topping the cake.

 Maple caramel sauce